saiprasanth-m/COVID-19-India-Report-Visualisation/README.md

 # Tutorial
 1. Web Scrapping - Extraction of large amount of data from any website and further process it for useful outputs.
 This technique is utilized with the help of [*BeautifulSoup*](https://www.dataquest.io/blog/web-scraping-tutorial-python/) python library.
-2. Data Visualisation - This method includes the use of [*matplotlib*](https://matplotlib.org/tutorials/index.html) library.
+2. Data Visualisation - Representation of useful data in different approaches to study/analyze.
+This method includes the use of [*matplotlib*](https://matplotlib.org/tutorials/index.html) library.

 Further implementation of reports/visual graphs generation is being developed.